Rob Ortt

-Robert Gary Ortt II (born May 23, 1979) is an American military veteran, treasurer, and politician who is a member of the New York State Senate.
-Ortt represents the 62nd district, which covers Niagara and Orleans counties.
-First elected in 2014, Ortt is a Republican.
+Robert Gary Ortt II (born May 23, 1979) is an American politician and military veteran who has served as New York State Senate minority leader since 2020.
+Ortt represents the 62nd Senate district, which covers Niagara and Orleans counties.
+First elected to the Senate in 2014, Ortt is a Republican.

-Prior to serving in the State Senate, Ortt served as mayor of North Tonawanda, New York from 2010 to 2014 and as city treasurer from 2007 to 2010.
-On June 19, 2020, Ortt was named Senate Minority Leader.
+Prior to serving in the State Senate, Ortt served as city treasurer and as clerk-treasurer of North Tonawanda, New York.
+He later served as mayor of North Tonawanda from 2010 to 2014.

 Background

 Ortt was born on May 23, 1979.
 He attended St. Joseph's Collegiate Institute in Buffalo and graduated from Canisius College, with a degree in international relations and political science.
 Ortt and his wife, Meghan, live in North Tonawanda.

 Military service

 In October 2001, Ortt enlisted in the New York Army National Guard in response to the September 11 attacks.
 From March 2008 until December 2008, he served in the War in Afghanistan where his mission was to serve as a combat mentor/advisor to the Afghan National Police in Kandahar City, the second-largest city in Afghanistan.
 In recognition of his service, he was awarded the Bronze Star Medal, Army Commendation Medal, Afghanistan Campaign Medal, and the Combat Infantryman's Badge.
 He achieved the rank of first lieutenant.